ipns-link/ipns-link/tutorials/QuickStart.md

 #### Generate key

-Let's now generate the IPNS-key the would later expose our server.
+Let's now generate the Origin's/service's keypair that will later expose our Origin.
 Because the key is hard to remember, we must give it a human-friendly name, e.g. `my-site`.

 ```bash
 ipns-link gen my-site